MicrosoftDocs/customer-insights/ci-docs/journeys/purchase.md

 To install Customer Insights, you need to first purchase a base license.
 Which base license you choose depends on whether you already have a qualifying Dynamics 365 application.
 If you have Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Supply Chain Management, Dynamics 365 Finance, or Dynamics 365 Commerce **with 10 or more users**, you can purchase the reduced price "attach" license.
 Otherwise, you need to purchase a standard Customer Insights license.

-Once you have a core license, you can purchase additional production or non-production instances, as detailed below.
-You can also purchase additional contact or interaction packs.
+Once you have a base license, you can purchase add-ons to increase the number of allowed interacted people you are actively engaging or unified people you are unifying and enriching.
 Learn more: [Dynamics 365 Customer Insights pricing](https://dynamics.microsoft.com/ai/customer-insights/pricing/)

 ### Customer Insights licensing options